Ford, Lincoln, Mercury

 For access to SAE J2534 information visit the service information website: www.motorcraftservice.com.

-The Motorcraft Service website provides aftermarket users with access to module programming and initiation.
-A technician will be required to register as a user before purchasing a subscription.
-Once registered, a technician can purchase a subscription to download the software necessary to program electronic modules to the latest calibration level, perform module initialization (PATS), and set programmable parameters on Ford, Lincoln and Mercury vehicles.
+The Motorcraft Service website provides aftermarket users with access to Module Programming and Initiation.
+Register as a user before purchasing services from this website.
+From the main page, select “Register Today”.
+Once registered, a technician can then purchase a subscription to download the software necessary to program electronic modules to the latest calibration level, perform module initialization (PATS), and set programmable parameters on Ford, Lincoln and Mercury vehicles.